Rishit-dagli/Smart-Queuing-System-On-Edge/README.md

 detects people in a specified area and accordingly detects the number of people in a queue.
 It would then also notify whether a person would need to change the queue to reduce congestation.
 I strongly recommend you to read the [WRITEUP](https://github.com/Rishit-dagli/Smart-Queuing-System-On-Edge/blob/master/WRITEUP_Choosing_the_right_hardware.pdf)

+## Requirements

+### Hardware

+* This project makes the use of Intel DevCloud to test on CPU, GPU, FPGA and VPU so no specific hardware is required..

+### Software

+* Intel® Distribution of OpenVINO™ toolkit 2019 R3 release.
+* Python > 3.5, 3.6